graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 - an optional documentation string,
 - a Field name
 - zero or more Field Aliases
-- a type parameter or object type references, the Field's Type
+- a type parameter or object type reference, the Field's Type
 - zero or more Modifiers

 Field names and Field Aliases must be unique within the object, including any parent.
 Explicit Field names will override the same name being used as a Field Alias.

-Object Unions can be merged if their parent Types match.
+Object types can be merged if their parent Types match.

 Type parameters are considered part of the Object Parent definition and thus not merged between Parent and child.